soshial/xdxf_makedict/format_standard/README.md

                                     XDXF standard;  Draft 034;  19 January 2022
 ## Introduction
-XDXF stands for XML Dictionary Exchange Format, and specifies a **semantic** format for storing dictionaries.
+XDXF stands for _XML Dictionary eXchange Format_, and specifies a **semantic** format for storing dictionaries.

 The format is **open and free** to use for everyone.
 Anyone interested in its further development and popularization are welcome [on Github](https://github.com/soshial/xdxf_makedict/).
 If you need some help with converting to/from XDXF, you might ask in [XDXF Google group](https://groups.google.com/forum/#!forum/xdxf-format) or on different [converter](https://github.com/ilius/pyglossary) pages.